BuCor releases 706 PDLs for February

 In line with the marching order of the government particularly Justice Secretary Jesus Crispin Remulla, the Bureau of Corrections yesterday announced the release of 706 persons deprived of liberty for the month of February during a simple culminating activity held at the Social Hall of the New Bilibid Prison in Muntinlupa City.

-The prisoners, who came from various operating prisons and penal farms, have been acquitted, served their maximum sentence, granted bail, granted probation and parole through writ of habeas corpus.
+The release of the prisoners who came from various operating prison and penal farms have been acquitted, served their maximum sentence, granted bail, granted probation and parole, and through writ of habeas corpus.

 During the simple ceremony, BuCor Director General Gregorio Pio P. Catapang Jr. said the 706 released PDLs for this month is much higher compared to the 469 released during the same period last year.